 16. cards insert activity

 Take an empty oats box or any firm box will work.
-Cut up the lid in a narrow rectangular using a knife, cutter, or scissor.
+Cut up the lid in a narrow rectangular shape using a knife, cutter, or scissors.
 The cut should be thin enough for cards to go in easily.

 How do I know what objects to choose for baby play activities?